About ASA

 The Agricultural Stewardship Association (ASA) is a nonprofit, community-supported land conservancy dedicated to protecting local farm and forest land.

-ASA Mission
+ASA's Mission

 Protecting our community's working farms and forests, connecting people to the land, and promoting a vibrant future for agriculture and forestry in our region.

-Your art purchase will allow us to:
+Your art purchase will help ASA to:

-ASA saves farmland for the future
+ASA protects farmland and forests for the future...

 (Pictured above: The Hoag Family - Hoacre Farm Conserved in 2021)